alanzheng88/Food2Go/README.md

 # Description:
     In today's world, people can lead a hectic, always on-the-go lifestyle.
     Food2Go is a website that offers people a convenient and time-saving way of getting diversified food.
 Often is the cases are when people are unable to enjoy a nice meal due to time constraint, inconvenience or even indecisiveness.
-    Food2Go not only allows people to browse, search and review restauants, the website is allow the option of having the food delivered to them.
+    Food2Go not only allows people to browse, search and review restaurants, the website is allowed the option of having the food delivered to them.
-    Food2Go is partnered with the restaurants, helping the restaurateurs to spread awareness and generate revenues for their business.
+    Food2Go is partnered with restaurants, helping the restaurateurs to spread awareness and generate revenues for their business.
-    By adding the game-changing factor of delivery, we can save people's time by not letting them travel, wait in line and deal with a busy restaurant setting.
+    By adding the game-changing factor of delivery, we can save people's time by cutting out travel time, wait in line and deal with a busy restaurant setting.

 # Technical Details